Alexandre-Gadiou/generator-jahia7/README.md

 3. **Tether 1.4.7**
 4. **Font Awesome 4.7.0**

-Even if Jahia 7 is more user friendly than Jahia 6.6 for front end development, a project always start with a static HTML prototype.
+A project always start with a static HTML prototype.

 **generator-jahia7** will create a new folder in your jahia project `src/main/html`.
 In this folder you design your HTML pages with layouts, components ...